mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Backgrounds/Uthgardt Tribe Member.md

 # Suggested Characteristics

-Use the tables for the [[Outlander]] background as the basis for your traits and motivations, modifying the entries when appropriate to suit your identity.
+Use the tables for the [[Outlander#Suggested Characteristics|Outlander]] background as the basis for your traits and motivations, modifying the entries when appropriate to suit your identity.

 Even if you have left your tribe behind (at least for now), you hold to the traditions of your people.
 You will never cut down a still-living tree, and you may not countenance such an act being done in your presence.
 The Uthgardt ancestral mounds – great hills where the totem spirits were defeated by Uthgar and where the heroes of the tribes are interred – are sacred to you.